 1) Medieval history of international exchange; 2) My research focuses on relations between Japan and other countries from the ninth through fourteenth centuries.
 While Japan's interest in diplomacy was low in this period, private or unofficial relations with other countries were even more active than before or after that time.
-As
+As manifestations of that activity, I take up mainly merchants engaged in overseas trade and priests who went to China to study.

-Professor ÖTSUKA, Professor KURAMOTO will retire from the Center in March 2024.
+Professor ŌTSUKA, Professor KURAMOTO will retire from the Center in March 2024.
+Professor ARAKI, Professor USHIMURA will retire from the Center in March 2025.